chijunzheng/spreadsheet-payroll-automation/tasks/prd-payroll-time-validation.md

 5. The system must compute expected paid times from the `.csv` using these rules:
 6. The system must treat early clock-in as rounding up to the next 30-minute boundary.
 7. The system must keep late clock-in as the actual punch-in time.
-8. The system must treat clock-out for lunch as the actual punch-out time or a rounding down to the previous 30-minute boundary.
+8. The system must treat clock-out for lunch as the actual punch-out time or a rounding up to the next 30-minute boundary when early.
 9. The system must enforce a 30-minute lunch break:
 10. The system must set early lunch return to exactly 30 minutes after lunch-out.
 11. The system must keep late lunch return as the actual punch-in time.
-12. The system must treat end-of-day clock-out as the actual punch-out time or a rounding down to the previous 30-minute boundary.
+12. The system must treat end-of-day clock-out as the actual punch-out time (no rounding).
 13. The system must allow the “no lunch punches” edge case: if the raw data has a single IN/OUT pair and the shift duration exceeds 6 hours, the system must accept a manually entered 30-minute lunch in the `.xlsx` as valid.
 14. The system must compare each expected time to the corresponding value in the `.xlsx`.
 15. The system must flag discrepancies and output them in a validation report.